Posts

 Image

 When Eisley began their career, they were the indie band that had the opportunity to open for Coldplay on the North American leg of A Rush of Blood to the Head tour.
 Soon, the band "became too big" for RadioU and Christian rock radio.
-The only problem is that Eisley came up in a time when every major label was trying to suck up indie talent, but the indie talent rarely made it to radio.
-Hence these bands actually didn't keep their major label deals.
+The only problem is that Eisley came up at a time when every major label was trying to suck up indie talent, but the indie talent rarely made it to radio.
+Hence, these bands didn't keep their major label deals.
 YOU WON'T TAKE THE BREATH FROM THROAT.
 I'm sure there's a backstory to Eisley's second record, 2007's Combinations, especially regarding lead singer Sherri DuPree-Bemis .
-My intention today is to tread respectfully with the dating dynamics that the Christian-adjacent indie scene, particularly as it relates to two up-and-coming bands in 2007: Eisley and Paramore and how they are related.
+Today, I intend to tread respectfully with the dating dynamics of the Christian-adjacent indie scene, particularly as it relates to two up-and-coming bands in 2007: Eisley and Paramore , and how they are related.
 Both female-fronted bands had gained acclaim both in and out of the Christian circle.
-In 2007, Paramore had just rele
+In 2007, Paramore had just released their bre

 “Many Funerals” by Eisley (partial repost), Tuesday, November 22, 2022 (trigger warning: discussion of a hate group and some explicit language regarding sexuality)